 If you’re stationary for much of your day, it’s likely that back pain has already become a familiar “friend”.
 Because most of my business is online, much of my day is sitting in my chair while working on my computer.
 I’ve had to remember to stand up every 30 minutes and stretch or walk across the room.
 When we remain in one fixed position, it puts a lot of strain and pressure on our spine which can ultimately lead to herniated discs and disc generation.
+These Chiropractors from Atlanta also wanted to speak to herniated discs and disc generation.
+“Herniations whether from a car accident, bad posture, or some other injury are best resolved over time by keeping active and maintaining movement and exercise in the spine.”
 In short, poor posture and inactivity is your enemy and hurt your otherwise healthy spine.
 By actively taking breaks, either by altering position or walking around the office, you allow your body to stretch out.
 This can encouraging normal joint motion and functions.

 Maintain a Healthy Weight